kennytilton/mxtodomvc/README.md

         ...others...
         :class (classlist/set dom new-value))))
 ````
-Notes for close readers:
+We do not offer an example of a deferred write at this time.
+We find those come up only when applications have grown quite large.
+Notess:
 * `observe-by-type` is one function from the overall "observer" mechanism dispatched when a property changes;
 * we use "observer" in the strict dictionary sense: "monitor, not participant".
+Other libraries use it differently.

+#### scalable
+This [Algebra](https://tiltonsalgebra.com/#) app consists of about twelve hundred `A`s and `B`s, and extends into a Postgres database.
+Everything runs under matrix control.
+It lifts Qooxdoo JS, MathJax, Postgres and more.
+The average number of dependencies for one value is a little more than one, and the deepest dependency chain is about a dozen.
+On complex dispays of many math problems, a little over a thousand values are dependent on other values.

 That is the mxWeb framework.
 But here are some addenda (for close readers):
-* We covered B reading A, but what if C reads B?
-B will remember C, and when A changes and has B change, B will have C change.
 * The typical application Matrix is a tree of so-called *models* (objects)
 A Matrix observer on the special property `:kids` brings dynamically computed models into and out of the Matrix smoothly.